 The longer the time for the SMA, the slower it reacts to price fluctuation.

-The SMAs in this chart depicts the market’s overall attitude at this moment in time.
+The SMAs in this chart depict the market’s overall attitude at this moment in time.
 We can see that the pair is trending on this graph.

 Instead of focusing solely on the present market price, moving averages provide a broader perspective, allowing us to forecast the market’s future price direction.